-By default, the CLI command prompt indicates the device being accessed and the current CLI context.
-For example, the prompt A:ALU-1>config>router# indicates that the active CSM is CSM A, the user is on the device with hostname ALU-1, and the current context is configure router.
+By default, the CLI command prompt indicates the device being accessed, the active CSM, and the current CLI context.
+For example, the prompt A:NOK-1>config>router# indicates that the active CSM is CSM A, the user is on the device with hostname NOK-1, and the current context is configure router.
 In the prompt, the separator used between contexts is the ">" symbol.

 At the end of the prompt, there is either a pound sign (#) or a dollar sign (\$).
-A # at the end of the prompt indicates that the context is an existing context.
-A \$ at the end of the prompt indicates that the context has been newly created.
-New contexts are newly created for logical entities when the user first navigates into the context.
+A "#" at the end of the prompt indicates that the context is an existing context.
+A "\$" at the end of the prompt indicates that the context has been newly created.
+Contexts are newly created for logical entities when the user first navigates into the context.

-Since there can be a large number of sublevels in the CLI, the system command reduced-prompt no-of-nodes-in-prompt allows the user to control the number of levels displayed in the prompt.
+Because there can be a large number of sublevels in the CLI, the system command reduced-prompt no of nodes in prompt allows the user to control the number of levels displayed in the prompt.

-All special characters (#, \$, and so on) must be enclosed within double quotes; otherwise, the character is seen as a comment character and all characters on the command line following the # are ignored.
+All special characters (#, \$, and so on) must be enclosed within double quotes; otherwise, the character is seen as a comment character and all characters on the command line following the "#" are ignored.
 For example:

-A:ALU-1>config>router>mpls# authentication-key "router#1"
+A:NOK-1>config>router>mpls# authentication-key "router#1"